gullah26/gemsofparis/README.md

  - @login_required

-   -  Addition of the login required decorator to separates a user from some of the website functionality i.e a user cannot use the favorite function if not logged in, also a user cannot modify any details in his or her profile without login in and finally a user cannot access a superuser section of the website or superuser features.
+   -  Addition of the login required decorator to separate a user from some of the website functionality i.e a user cannot use the favorite function if not logged in, also a user cannot modify any details in his or her profile without login in and finally a user cannot access a superuser section of the website or superuser features.

  - Form Validation

    - Forms can only be submitted if the required information is supplied correctly.

  - Unauthorised Attempts